 In the last week of 2019, rumors emerged about the Taliban agreeing to a temporary ceasefire in Afghanistan, despite the insurgent group’s official spokesperson denying any ceasefire agreement.
 Both American and Afghan officials have called for a commitment from the Taliban to reduce violence before formal talks resume since an attack by the Taliban on a U.S. airfield last month stalled the negotiations.
 However, recent reports suggest that U.S.-Taliban talks, to end the war and pave the way for intra-Afghan reconciliation, are expected to resume shortly.

-Join us for a roundtable discussion with David Loyn, a senior visiting research fellow in the War Studies Department at King’s College London, on the prospects for reconciliation in Afghanistan.
-This discussion will be moderated by Rudra Chaudhuri, director of Carnegie India.
+Carnegie India hosted David Loyn, a senior visiting research fellow in the War Studies Department at King’s College London, who examined the prospects for reconciliation in Afghanistan.
+This discussion was moderated by Rudra Chaudhuri, director of Carnegie India.

 David Loyn is a senior visiting research fellow in the War Studies Department at King’s College London.
 He is also a lecturer for the Foreign and Commonwealth Office’s Diplomatic Academy course at King’s and a member of the advisory panel to the Foreign Office on South Asia policy.
 From 2017-18, Loyn worked as the strategic communications adviser in the office of the Afghan President.
 Prior to this, he worked for the BBC from 1987 to 2015, where his last post was as a correspondent in Afghanistan.

 Rudra Chaudhuri is the director of Carnegie India.
 His primary research interests include the diplomatic history of South Asia and contemporary security issues.